Wet, sloppy St. Patrick’s Day: Pinpoint Weather Alert Day

-DENVER (KDVR) — The Pinpoint Weather Team is forecasting a messy, sloppy, and wet commute for St. Patrick’s Day.
+DENVER (KDVR) — The Front Range had a messy, sloppy, and wet commute for St. Patrick’s Day.

-Most of the metro roads are wet.
-The heaviest snow will likely land west and south of the Denver area.
-The snow is expected to taper off between 9 a.m. and noon.
+Most of the metro roads were wet.
+The heaviest snow landed west and south of the Denver area.
+The snow has tapered off.

 Overall, this will be valuable moisture for the Front Range.
 Skies will clear into Friday, bringing sun and temps in the 40s and 50s.